Arb-Capital/wsgem-pendle/README.md

   Redemptions stay live but first-come, and `previewRedeem` is balance-aware: it quotes exactly up to the held wsgem and reverts `SYInsolvent` on the unbacked tail instead of overquoting.
 The SY owner can `pause()` to intervene.
-- **SY owner** holds exactly two privileges: `pause()` (freezes SY share mint/burn/transfer) and `sweep(token, receiver)` (recovers stray ETH or tokens sent to the SY directly — the wsgem itself can never be swept, so backing and any donated surplus stay untouchable by the owner).
-Ownership is two-step transferable and should live with an ops multisig.
-No other privileged surface.
+- **SY administration** has two operational powers: `pause()` / `unpause()` controls SY share minting, burning, and transfers, while `sweep(token, receiver)` recovers stray ETH or tokens sent to the SY directly.
+The wsgem itself can never be swept, so backing and any donated surplus stay untouchable by the owner.
+The owner can also transfer or renounce ownership through the inherited ownership interface; production ownership should live with an ops multisig.
+There is no other privileged operational surface.

 ## Development